orbitalchicken/Roadmap/README.md

 		Remove mplayer
 	    Downgrade totem
 	    Quicktime playback not working
-	    Add gnome-disk-utility
-	    libpam-systemd runtime dir collisions: (caja:10507): dconf-CRITICAL **: unable to create file '/run/user/1000/dconf/user': Permission non accordée.  dconf will not work properly. live-installer l10n: missing translations for:
+	    libpam-systemd runtime dir collisions: (caja:10507): dconf-CRITICAL **: unable to create file '/run/user/1000/dconf/user': Permission non accordée.  dconf will not work properly.
-	        Log in automatically on system boot
-	        This will be shown in the About Me application Browse for more pictures (possibly also the string used for webcam capture) Click to change your picture
-	        Edit (partitioning context menu)
-	        Assign To (partitioning context menu)
-	        GB (sizes unit in free space column and size colum) Please select a root (/) partition.
-	        Please select an EFI partition.
-	        Copying (in installation step)
-	        Installation is now complete.
-Do you want..etc..
-	    live-installer: Mode Expert button isn't aligned properly
 	    grub: menu name isn't right
 	    help: User Guide is for Linux Mint 17
 	    ff: start page should be betsy not debian